litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 - **Complex rule application**: The universal rule requires explicit handling of all type conversions and domain conditions.
 - **Structure definition**: The membership condition requires defining a custom structure `InSetA` with explicit proofs of all conditions.

-**Why Litex is better**: Litex automatically handles domain restrictions, type conversions, and verification of all conditions.
-In contrast, Lean requires explicit subtype definitions, manual type conversions with proof obligations, and custom structures to represent set membership. *The convenience of Litex is especially evident in more complex examples like this one.*
+**Comment**: Litex automatically handles domain restrictions, type conversions, and verification of all conditions, making complex scenarios involving multiple constraints and type systems more manageable. *The convenience of Litex's automatic handling is especially evident in more complex examples like this one.*

 ---